enormandeau/barque/README.md

 ## Description

-**Barque** is a fast eDNA metabarcoding analysis pipeline that annotates ASVs (or Optionaly OTUs), using high-quality barcoding databases.
+**Barque** is a fast eDNA metabarcoding analysis pipeline that annotates denoised ASVs (or Optionaly OTUs), using high-quality barcoding databases.

 **Barque** can produce OTUs, which are then annotated using a database.
 These annotated OTUs are then used as a database themselves to find read counts per OTU per sample, effectively "annotating" the reads with the OTUs that were previously found.

-**Barque** does not currently use denoizing but adding it as an option is the next priority.

 ## Citation
 Barque is described as an accurate and efficient eDNA analysis pipeline in:

 **Mathon L, Guérin P-E, Normandeau E, Valentini A, Noel C, Lionnet C, Linard B, Thuiller W, Bernatchez L, Mouillot D, Dejean T, Manel S. 2021.
 Benchmarking bioinformatic tools for fast and accurate eDNA metabarcoding species identification.
 Molecular Ecology Resources.**

 https://onlinelibrary.wiley.com/doi/abs/10.1111/1755-0998.13430